 Generally, it depends on the type of book and the profit margins you are willing to accept.
 Novels are usually printed in black and white.
 With most print-on-demand companies, the printing costs for color books is more expensive than black and white.
 Since those printing costs are taken out of the price of the book, author royalties will be less per book than a black and white print version.
 One can always price the book at a higher rate to offset color printing costs.

 What format should my manuscript be in to use your services?

-Any text editor is fine.
+Any text editor will work.
 Most people use MS Word.
-The Word document you provide will be imported into Adobe Indesign, as this software is specifically design for book design and publishing.
+The Word document you provide will be imported into Adobe Indesign, as this software is specifically designed for book formatting and publishing.
 Also, if your manuscript is mostly text, you don’t need to worry much about formatting your Word document.
 As long as the chapter headings and page breaks are clearly delineated, the file should transfer to Adobe Indesign mostly intact.
 If your manuscript is more complex, we will work together on making it look the way you want it to look.

 I need to get images for my book.
 Where should I look and what size should they be?

 Free stock images can be found at Pexels.com, unsplash.com, and pixabay.com.
 The major stock image websites where you must purchase the pictures include shutterstock.com, gettyimages.com, and dreamstime.com.
 Your images should be at least 300 dpi and sized to match the size of your book pages.

 Can I just offer a printed book, or do I need to have an e-book too?

 You can offer just print books, just e-books or both.
 Generally, I think if your book interior is complex, the limitations of the various platforms, (Amazon’s Kindle software for instance) may result in an inability to provide a finished ebook that looks as nice as the print version.
 If you have a website or another platform, you could offer the book as a nicer looking PDF for direct sale to your readers.
 If you need more information about this, give me a shout.